-Within striking distance of the Sacred Valley and Inca Trail to Machu Picchu, Cusco is one of Peru’s most touristed cities.
+Within striking distance of the Sacred Valley and Inca Trail to Machu Picchu, Cusco is one of Peru – and South America’s – most touristed cities.

-It’s also a really safe city, particularly if you find a place to stay in the main historic centre.
-This is where you’ll find the majority of museums, restaurants and bars and it’s an area that you can get around on foot easily.
+The former capital of the Inca Empire is also a really safe city, particularly if you find a place to stay in the main historic center.
+This is where you’ll find the majority of museums, restaurants, and bars and it’s an area that you can get around on foot easily.

 What’s more, whether you’re here for a couple of nights or, like me, hang around for a while longer, there’s always something new to do and see.

 But where should you stay in Cusco?
-And which neighbourhoods are the safest for spending a few days?
+And which neighborhoods are the safest for spending a few days?

-It can feel hard to choose from the plethora of options found online, which is why I put together this guide to help you drill down into which neighbourhoods and which hotels are the best options for your stay.
+It can feel hard to choose from the plethora of options found online, which is why I put together this guide to help you drill down into which neighborhoods and which Cusco hotels are the best options for your stay.

 Best areas to stay in Cusco

-Cusco is a sprawling city that extends from west to east, shuttling down the Valle de Cusco to the airport and beyond.
+Cusco is a sprawling city that extends from west to east, shuttling down the Valle de Cusco to Alejandro Velasco Astete International Airport, Cusco’s airport, and beyond.

-Despite this, the main tourist zones are clustered in and around the flat expanse that houses the Plaza de Armas and main downtown district, as well as into the foothills of the valley sides that are known as the San Blas, San Cristobal and Santa Ana neighbourhoods.
+Despite this, the main tourist zones are clustered in and around the flat expanse that houses the Plaza de Armas and main downtown district, as well as into the foothills of the valley sides that are known as the San Blas, San Cristobal, and Santa Ana neighborhoods.

 You’ll find the majority of the hotels, hostels and other places to stay in Cusco located in these areas and all are within walking distance of the city’s main sites.